uoflspeeddev/phineas-docs/jobs/batch_jobs.rst

 the ``module load <modulefile>`` command.
 Alternatively, users have the option to load their custom modulefiles or manually set the required environmental variables, depending on their preferences and specific needs.
-Additionally, any additional tasks such as directory or file creation, among others, should be performed at this stage.
-It is important to note that the submission script essentially functions as a shell script with additional comments at the beginning.
+Any additional tasks such as directory or file creation, among others, should be performed at this stage.
+Note that the submission script essentially functions as a shell script with additional comments at the beginning.
-As such, any actions that a user would typically carry out in a regular shell session can be executed within the script, allowing for flexibility and adaptability to individual requirements.
+As such, any actions that a user would typically carry out in a regular shell session can be executed within the script.

 Finally, the script should encompass the core job tasks, which typically involve executing simulations, experiments, or other relevant operations.